Minnesota Trout Unlimited

 Protect Coldwater Streams: Strengthen Minnesota’s Feedlot Rules!

 Minnesota’s trout streams and groundwater are some of our most valuable — and most vulnerable — resources.
-Minnesota Trout Unlimited urges our members to tell the Minnesota Pollution Control Agency to strengthen the Feedlot Rule to better protect clean water and healthy aquatic ecosystems.
+Minnesota Trout Unlimited is urging our members to tell the Minnesota Pollution Control Agency to strengthen the Feedlot Rule to better protect clean water and healthy aquatic ecosystems.

-Specific comments on aspects of the Feedlot Rule that need to change are important and if you have expertise or interest in developing some of your own that is great.
+Specific comments on aspects of the Feedlot Rule that need to change are important and if you are interested in developing some of your own that is great.
 MNTU is currently developing specific comments that will be submitted.
-However, a volume of comments that make it clear that updates are needed, why it is this important and why is it important to you are just as important.
+However, it is valuable for citizens to send a large volume of comments that make it clear that rule changes are needed, why it is this important, and why you care.

-Some reasons we know these updates are important include:
+Some reasons we know these updates are critical include:

 1. Water Quality Impacts